zymaislam/portfolio/README.md

 Run `fitness.r` on .........

-* ==searchable-db.md== is a sample post with real data.
+* `searchable-db.md` is a sample post with real data.
 We aim to turn all of our data into a searchable database and release it to the general public so as to bring public awareness and help consumers make better choices about their health.
-The database will continuously publish alerts for updates in the form of posts such the sample below.
-All data re
+The database will continuously publish alerts for updates in the form of posts such the sample in this file.